 Ally will offer to automatically transfer funds from a linked Ally savings or money market account in $100 increments to cover an overdraft.
 At most banks, this “overdraft protection transfer” comes with a fee.
 At Ally, it’s free.

-Ally Interest Checking: No ATM fees; all ATM fees are reimbursed at the end of the month
+Ally Interest Checking: Up to $15 in ATM fees are reimbursed at the end of every month

 Capital One 360 Checking: Surcharge free access to 38,000 Allpoint ATMs and 2,000 Capital One ATMs